rafaelxoliolab/DesingPattern.State/README.md

 Simple example of the State Pattern implementation with C#.

 ## Definition
-The State design pattern allos an object to change its own behavior when its internal state changes.
+The State design pattern allows an object to change its own behavior when its internal state changes.

 <dl>
   <dt>Context</dt>